organicaudio/useful-code-snippets2/docs/docker/docker-persisting-data.md

     1.  first field is the name of the volume
     2.  path where the file or directory are mounted in the container.
     3.  optional comma-separated list of options

+**pitfall: the folder in the container will be overridden with the one from the host if it exists.
+When the folder on the host does not exists it will be created and the content of the folder on the docker container will be copied to the host.**

 ```shell
 # create a named volume